 Our Story

-Dan and Lynn Sullivan, with support from Cam Reston (JCR), founded Rosehall Run in 2000.
-The 150-acre farm was selected due to its proximity to Lake Ontario (1-2 kms on three sides) and the remarkable clay soil scattered with rock and shale fragments on a calcareous limestone base.
+Founded in 2000 by the family ownership group of Dan & Lynn Sullivan, along with their brother-in-law, Cam Reston, the 150-acre farm was selected due to its proximity to Lake Ontario (1-2 kms on three sides) and the remarkable clay soil scattered with rock and shale fragments on a calcareous limestone base.
 One of the earliest Prince Edward County wineries established in the west central region known as Hillier Ward; planting of the vineyard began in 2001 with Pinot Noir and Chardonnay.
 Today there are 25 acres of vinifera including Pinot Gris, Sauvignon Blanc, Gewurztraminer, Muscat and Tempranillo.

 Land Acknowledgement